Work with data tables

 Task Description

-Create a data table Create and configure a data table, adding collection of rows whose structure is defined by a Data Table Schema.
+Create a data table Create and configure a data table, adding a collection of rows whose structure that a data table schema defines.

 Manage a data table Update or delete a data table, and add, edit, or delete a table row.